 If you have a few hours one afternoon to let the ingredients simmer, you can easily make enough of this delicious stock to last you through a few pots of soup.
 Just divide it into smaller containers and freeze it – since you can cook it right from frozen, you’ll be able to make a great homemade soup whenever you want.

 I don’t think making stock is as popular as it used to be.
 I know that until very recently most chicken I bought was of the boneless-skinless variety and since I rarely roast a whole chicken, I never had the bones that making stock requires.
 Plus, it’s just not something that I ever thought of.
-Why make your own stock when you can get perfectly good stuff from Swanson?
 Then over the summer I saw Food, Inc and it really made me commit to buying better food: local, free-range, organic.
 I had already been trying to eat that way to some extent, but lately I’ve been making a commitment to eat this way as much as possible.
-Something also clicked and I am no longer grossed out by skin an bones.
+Something also clicked and I am no longer grossed out by skin and bones.
 I want to be honest with myself about what I eat.
 When I’m eating chicken, I’m eating a chicken.
 Why hide that fact from myself?

 That revelation was very important, because eating local, free-range, and organic meat is expensive!!
 The produce is ok, but the meat is another story.
 Especially if you’re looking at boneless, skinless chicken pieces.
-For the price of two packages on breasts, I can get a whole chicken.
+For the price of two packages of breasts, I can buy a whole chicken.
 When you divide it into breasts, thighs, wings, legs AND use the rest to make stock it bring the cost of each meal down significantly. $15 can now make a week’s worth of dinners plus some soup to spare instead of just two meals.
-Plus well, this stock just tastes better!
+Plus, well, this stock just tastes better!

 - 1 chicken carcass